 Note: digital print card scanning, formatting and printing is really no faster than traditional wet darkroom printing, but it allows people without a darkroom to create contact-type prints.
 If you plan to submit to HDP digitally, these are only partial instructions.
 Call and speak to the HABS/HAER/HALS staff directly about the latest changes to the process and materials, they are very helpful and happy to give you detailed information over the phone.

-We use the Epson 2880 printer because it's 8-color pigment inkset exceeds all the quality and longevity standards set up by HDP.
-The Epson Ultrachrome K3 pigment inks are the longest-lasting, commercially available inkset for Black and White prints.
+We use an 8-color pigment inkjet printer because it exceeds all the quality and longevity standards set up by HDP.
+The pigment inks are the longest-lasting inks for Black and White prints.
 The printer is equiped with 8 ink colors, but when printing in "Advanced Black & White Print Mode" it replaces the less permanent colored inks with the built-in Black, gray and light-gray carbon-pigment inks for neutral tone and maximum permanence.

 SEE ALSO> 2010 TRANSMITTAL GUIDELINES